 So you’ve completed some of the hardest parts in your adoption journey (like your home study–isn’t that so nice that it’s behind you?), and you’re ready to meet your potential birth parents.
 Well, I will say that this might not be an easy part, but you can do some things to make it easier.
 Read on to find out how having an online profile, using social media, and correctly interacting with potential birth parents can help you match with the right birth family.

 Once you have an official home study completed, you can now start up your online profile.
+This is a great way to find your adoption match.
 While some years before it was common to create a physical book that shares information all about your family, these days more people use online profiles.
 There are great benefits that come with an online profile.
 For starters, more potential birth parents will view your profile.
 It’s also easier to pass along through friends and families.

 The demise of physical books may have you thinking that you can’t be nearly as creative with your profile.
 But you would be wrong.
 If you work with a service like Parent Profiles, you can have tons of customization options available to you to help you stand out.

 Utilize all parts of your profile because it’s what gets potential birth parents to meet with you.
 Think of this as a pre-first impression.
 What would you want a potential birth parent to know about you?
 You may consider writing a list of top qualities that describes your family and breaking down how you can demonstrate those qualities in your profile.

 Your profile should, at the minimum, include photos of your family, recommendations, and a “Dear Expectant Parent” letter.
 But the more you can share, the better, which is why Parent Profiles offers favorite pins, videos, endorsements, blog posts, about page, and more to make sure your profile stands out in all the ways possible.